joejag/talk-mob_programming_and_lego/notes/parts/0_intro.md

 * Half a million lines of code.
 Multi-k class files.
 Some converted from VB to C#
 * Handful of broken tests
 * No CI, deploys by hand
+* All wanted to rewrite it.
+I don't think you should rewrite until you've fixed the behaviour that led to the mess in the first place.

 TRY